Real-time 3D human action recognition based on Hyperpoint sequence: Experiments

-\subsection{Comparison with the state-of-the-art methods}
+\subsection{Comparison with the State-of-the-art Methods}

-In this section, in order to verify the recognition accuracy of our SequentialPointNet, comparison experiments with other state-of-the-art approaches are implemented on NTU RGB+D 60 dataset, NTU RGB+D 120 dataset, MSR Action3D dataset, and UTD-MHAD dataset.
+In this section, in order to verify the recognition accuracy of our SequentialPointNet, comparison experiments with other state-of-the-art approaches are implemented on NTU RGB+D 60 dataset, NTU RGB+D 120 dataset, and MSR Action3D dataset.